nasa-jpl/ION-DTN/gh-pages/docs/Windows10-Installation.md

 Run `autoreconf -fi`

-Run `./configure` with the options you want
+Run `./configure` with the options you want.
+If you encounter error/warning during build regarding shared library due to "undefined symbol" by libtool, you can work around it by using static linking with the option `--enable-shared=no`.

 Run `make`